oldu73/doc/docs/linux/linux.md

 ***

+## Copy files from list

-## Copy specific files from a text list of files
+Copy specific files from a text list of files

 ```
 $ rsync -a sourcefolder --files-from=list.txt destinationfolder